 - Questions will be set in Hindi and English in Parts-I, II and III of Paper-I.

-- As per the SSC Exam Pattern, there will be negative marking of 0.25 marks for each wrong answer in Paper-I & Paper-II.
+- As per the SSC Exam Pattern, there will be a negative marking of 0.25 marks for each wrong answer in Paper-I & Paper-II.

 - The Commission at its discretion may fix qualifying marks in Paper-I, Paper-II and any part(s) of Paper-I.